adhallaj/ASC-Transcriptome/README.md

  - Enter your email and hit [Go]
  - You should get a link to download your database sequences as a .txt.gz file in fasta format

-# 7. Determining Which Sequences Were/Weren't Annotated with the filter_blastx.sh Script

-Concatenated all of the BLASTX output files together using the following code:
+Instead of running the filter script iteratively on each BLASTX output, the BLASTX outputs were concatenated:

     cat A1_blastedamazonmolly A1_blastedmidascichlid A1_blastedgilthead A1_blastedlargeyellowcroaker > A1_blastedmaster

-Concatenated all of the GO terms together using the following code:
+For the filter script to work, the GO Terms were also concatenated:

     cat amazonmollyGO.csv giltheadseabreamGO.csv midascichlidGO.csv largeyellowcroakerGO.csv zebrafishGO.csv > masterGO.csv